South Cumbria Pupil Referral Service

 You can find their Facebook page at @southcumbriaCAMHS or https://www.facebook.com/southcumbriaCAMHS/

-Please view the following articles issued by Kooth (young persons support group) which details support available over the Christmas period in relation to varying issues.
+Please view the following newsletters issued by Kooth (young persons support group) which details support available:

 |